-- 1. Pants and trousers shall be worn properly fastened so that the waistband is not below the top of the hip bone.
+- 1. Pants, and trousers, skirts, and shorts shall be worn properly fastened so that they do not expose body parts, the waistband is not below the top of the hip bone.
 Pant hems shall not extend beyond the heel of the shoe.
 1006.07(2)(d), F.S. - 2.
-At the secondary level, the hem or slit of skirts, shorts, or dresses shall be worn no shorter than two inches above the top of the knee.
-At the elementary level, the hem or slit of skirts, shorts, or dresses shall be worn no shorter than mid-thigh.
+At the secondary level, the hem or slit of skirts, shorts, or dresses shall be worn no shorter than two (2) inches above the top of the knee. - 2.
+At the elementary level, the hem or slit of skirts, shorts, or dresses shall be worn no shorter than mid thigh.
 Skirts and shorts shall be properly fastened so that the waistband is not below the top of the hip bone. - 3.
+At the elementary level, the hem or slit of skirts, shorts, or dresses shall be worn no shorter than mid-thigh. - 3.4.
 Shirts, t-shirts, and blouses shall be of appropriate size and length to cover the waistband while sitting or standing.
-Long t-shirts are not permitted. - 4.
-Caps, hats, hoods, scarves, and other head coverings shall not be worn in any building, except those worn for religious or medical purposes. - 5.
-Overalls or any bibbed garment may be worn with an appropriate shirt or blouse underneath, and all straps and buttons shall be securely fastened. - 6.
-The dress code shall not prohibit students from wearing coats, jackets, sweaters, or other appropriate outer garments when necessary due to inclement weather or temperature conditions. - 7.
-Tennis shoes or a shoe similar to a tennis shoe is required to participate in physical education and/or recess.
+Long t-shirts are not permitted. - 4.5.
+Caps, hats, hoods, scarves, and other head coverings shall not be worn in any building, except those worn for religious or medical purposes. - 5.6.
+Overalls or any bibbed garment may be worn with an appropriate shirt or blouse underneath, and all straps and buttons shall be securely fastened. - 6.7.
+The dress code shall not prohibit students from wearing coats, jackets, sweaters, or other appropriate outer garments when necessary due to inclement weather or temperature conditions. - 7.8.
+Tennis shoes/athletic shoes are or a shoe similar to a tennis shoe is required to participate in physical education and/or recess.